Angelica Cob-Baehler: Career

 With Perry's album unreleased by Columbia, Cob-Baehler began a campaign to bring her to Capitol Music Group in 2005 (by grabbing the files from Columbia).
 She gained the support of Jason Flom, then the CEO of the label, and Perry was signed to Capitol/Virgin in 2006.
 Cob-Baehler was credited for creative direction and A&R on Perry's album One of the Boys, which went on to sell more than 5,000,000 albums worldwide.
 She also served as the creative director for Perry's Teenage Dream.
 Cob-Baehler continued to work closely with Perry until Cob-Baehler left EMI in 2011 to become executive vice president of marketing at Epic Records.

 In addition to heading marketing at Epic, Cob-Baehler served in an a&r capacity.
 Among other artists, she signed the controversial hip hop band Death Grips, who were named Spin magazine's "Artist of the Year" in 2012.

 In February 2013, Cob-Baehler joined The Firm/The Online Network as the head of marketing and associate producer.
 Then known as Prospect Park Productions, she led the marketing campaign for the soap operas All My Children and One Life to Live about which The Hollywood Reporter wrote: "Not only are they (TOLN) the first company to revive a long-running daytime drama (thus changing the game for the genre entirely) they are taking two brands with a combined age of over 80 years and basically making them cool again.”
 Production was halted in 2013 due to a dispute with ABC, and both series were ultimately cancelled.
 Following the cancellation, Cob-Baehler transitioned to a position as an artist manager.
 She was promoted to head the Firm's music operations in June 2016,.
 She also served as the chief marketing officer for Big 3, a basketball league founded by Jeff Kwatinetz and Ice Cube.

 Cob-Baehler appeared on Billboard's 2011 list of prominent women in music.
 She co-produced the 2017 20-episode season of Hip Hop Squares.
 She served on the board of directors for Generosity Water, the Thirst Project and MusiCares.

 Personal life

 Cob-Baehler lived in Los Angeles with her husband, photographer Chapman Baehler, with whom she had two daughters.
-Cob-Baehler died in Los Angeles from cancer on November 21, 2018, at the age of 47.
+Cob-Baehler was diagnosed with throat cancer in 2017.
+She died in Los Angeles on November 21, 2018, at the age of 47.